adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 ![plot of chunk first_plot]({{ site.url }}/figure/first_plot-1.png)

 Well, `Em` is growing so that is nice.
-The plot is a bit clunky though: there are no units and ti is not easy to read.
-ONe of those situations when `facets` ate not ideal.
+The plot is a bit clunky though: there are no units and it is not easy to read.
+One of those situations when `facets` are not ideal.
 Let's change that.

 ```r